A Survey on Hypergraph Mining: Patterns, Tools, and Generators: Acknowledgements

 \section{Acknowledgements}

-This work was supported by National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. NRF-2020R1C1C1008296) and Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (No. 2019-0-00075, Artificial Intelligence Graduate School Program (KAIST)).
+This work was supported by National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. NRF-2020R1C1C1008296) and Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (No. RS-2024-00438638, EntireDB2AI: Foundations and Software for Comprehensive Deep Representation Learning and Prediction on Entire Relational Databases) (No. RS-2019-II190075, Artificial Intelligence Graduate School Program (KAIST)).